urbainn2/basic-boxify/examplify/README.md

 ## Overview

   **Examplify** is a fully runnable version of the base Boxify code.
-It demonstrates how all the pieces fit together and connects to Firebase for authentication, Firestore, etc.
+It demonstrates how all the pieces fit together and connects to Firebase for authentication, Firestore, etc. Note: the primary color is a little different from the actual Weezify app, just to make it easier to distinguish.

   ---